-Non-degree or visiting students are all visiting students and are not required to apply for admission.
+Non-degree seeking students must still apply for admission.
 Credits may go towards graduation upon admission to a degree program.
-Students who complete 16 credits are encouraged to apply to Fond du Lac Tribal and Community College.

 Note: According to Federal regulations, students who are not in a financial aid-eligible certificate, diploma, or degree program are not eligible to receive financial aid.